cerennk/co2-gdp-hdi-analysis/README.md

 - Extend analysis to **time-series** or **panel data** for long-term trends.
 - Include **renewable energy share**, **education index**, or **carbon intensity** variables.
 - Compare results regionally (OECD vs developing countries).
+- Data availability and temporal coverage (2010–2024) may limit the number of comparable countries.”
 ---